Bootable USB Help and Tools

 Create MBR on a USB Flash Drive

-fix mbr create mbrDo you need to Create MBR (Master Boot Record) on a USB flash drive?
+fix mbr create mbrDo you need to create MBR (Master Boot Records) on a USB flash drive?
 Some USB flash drives are notorious for having problems with corrupted Master Boot Records.

 Booting Linux from USB-ZIP on older systems